pkolyvas/languagetool-vagrant/README.md

 It will also [download and install the ngrams](https://dev.languagetool.org/finding-errors-using-n-gram-data) for the English Language.
 However the English-language ngram data is, as of this update, over 8GB in size.
 Fair warning.

+If you do wish to skip the ngram data, you'll need to comment out the `curl` request used to download it and remove the `--languageModel` option from the command which starts up the `LanguagTool` server.
+Reviewing their installation instructions (linked above) would be valuable at that point.

 Currently the `Vagrantfile` uses `curl` to download files instead of `wget` because the LanguageTool server will throttle multiple requests from the same IP - an issue I faced while trying to get things right.
 Totally reasonable on their part.

 ## Using this box